Architagarg1336/Verification-Debt-research-paper/README.md

+Archita Garg - 2210991336
+Anshika Mahajan - 2210991304
+Current Status - Submission done
-# Verification Debt: Trust and Reliability of AI-Generated Code
+# Verification Debt: Trust and Reliability of AI-Generated Code - Research Paper

 Reproducible figures for the research paper *"Verification Debt: Trust and Reliability of AI-Generated Code"*, which introduces **verification debt** — the accumulated risk from insufficient verification of AI-generated code.